top of page

 Delayed but not really

-This has been a fun a school year.
+This has been a wonderful a school year.
 Last summer I premiered my new transcription/arrangement of Mozart’s Concerto for Flute, Harp, and Orchestra in C major, K. 299 at the Festival Suoni D’Abruzzo festival in Italy.
-After returning from Europe I took a project that has become very dear to me, starting a professional guitar quartet in the state of Illinois.
+After returning from Europe I took on a project that has become very dear to me, a professional guitar quartet in the state of Illinois.
 One of my friends Dr. Michael Patilla reached out with the idea and Dr. Angelo Favis and Dr. Guido Sánchez Portuguez and I met and talked about it.

 We noticed that our state did not have a professional guitar quartet so we took on the challenge and things just flowed.
 We debuted our group at University of Illinois Urbana and followed that performance by playing at Carl Sandburg College and Illinois State University for the Mid America Guitar festival.